-The Baltic cod is the main fish species targeted with bottom trawling gear.
+The Baltic cod is one of the main fish species targeted with bottom trawling gear.
 In the mid 1980s, nearly 450,000 tonnes of Baltic cod were caught annually.
-Today, the annual catch is below 20,000 tonnes.
+In 2019, the annual catch was below 20,000 tonnes.
 Bottom trawling has been so intense and pervasive for so long that few areas within the distribution range of cod remain unaffected.

 In the report, WWF investigates the likely impacts of bottom trawling in the Southern Baltic Sea, where the fishing gear is being deployed at the highest intensity.
 Bottom trawling has direct effects on the biodiversity of the sea by serially depleting the resource base, causing long-term physical damage to the seafloor, and altering the characteristic ecosystem balance and food web.
 The report also highlights the finding that bottom trawling can enhance the effects of eutrophication and compound the impacts of climate change.